Eligibility and Awarding Process

 During the add/drop period of the semester, you will drop a class by filling out the proper paperwork in the Admissions and Records Office or on our website using myBrightpoint.
 Dropped classes never show up on your record; you do not pay for them, and we do not count them toward your enrollment status.
 Your aid will most likely be reduced if you drop a class.

-After the end of the add/drop period, it is considered a withdrawal from a class.
+After the end of the add/drop period, leaving a class will be considered a withdrawal.
 Withdrawals can only be executed in the Admissions and Records Office.
 The withdrawal stays on your record; we do count it toward your enrollment status, and you may owe funds to the federal government and/or the college if you withdraw from all courses.
 Students who withdraw frequently run the risk of losing their eligibility in the future.

 Total Withdrawal and Return of Federal Financial Aid